chicago-relaxed-memory/seqcomp/paper/POPL22_rebuttal_response.md

   and control dependencies are the same.
 Final-fields require that they be different.)

-## Reviewers A and C. Why is a denotational semantics for sequential composition challenging and worthwhile?

-Both referees asked about the motivation for a compositional model of sequential composition, why not consider S1 and S2 equal if, for every continuation S0, we have [[ S1 ; S0 ]] = [[ S2 ; S0 ]]?
-The problem
-is that this requires a quantification over all continuations S0.
-This quantification is problematic, both from a theoretical point of view (the syntax of programs is now mentioned in the definition of the semantics) and in practice (tools cannot quantify over infinite sets.
-This is a related problem to contextual equivalence, full abstraction and the CIU theorem.

-In addition, referee C asks "My worry is: is this a big enough "win" to be worth all this effort?"
-We would argue yes, that having a model behind peephole compiler optimizations is worth it, and that this requires a compositional treatment of sequential composition.

-To determine whether a dependency is present in some fragment of code, MRD and PwP require that all of following code is evaluated.
-Suppose that you are writing system call code and you wish to know if you can reorder a couple of statements.
-Using MRD or PwP, you cannot tell whether this is possible without having the calling code.
-This is what we mean when we say that MRD and PwP require perfect knowledge of the future.

-With PwT, the presence or absence of a dependency can be understood in isolation.
-In practice, this enables future applications where PwT can be used to modularly validate assumptions about program dependencies in larger blocks of code incrementally -- rather than the approach of MRD/PwP where evaluation must be done totally.

-Further, PwT-C11 is only the second semantics to interoperate with C++ through a semantic dependency relation, and the first one to be fully compositional.
-Semantic dependency is a worthwhile goal: a restriction of $acyclic(SDEP \cup RF)$ is a statement which is compatible with the existing C++ standard, subject to a good definition of SDEP.
-With the exception of MRD, other thin-air free programming language memory models do not distil dependencies down to a relation compatible with the existing C++ standard.

 ## Reviewer B. Syntactic vs. semantic dependencies and their usage in compilers

 Yes, tracking semantic dependencies is intrinsically harder than syntactic ones, and hardware memory models stick with syntax.